adamant/adamant.language.reference/choice.md

 This can be used with `else if` as well.
 Each `if` must have an expression block and the values must be convertible to a common type.

-For `if` expressions without an else case, the expression evaluates to `null` in the else case.
+For `if` expressions without an else case, the expression evaluates to `none` in the else case.
 So if the result of the then block is of type `T`, then the result of the whole expression is of type `T?`.

     let x = (if condition => "value") ?? "default";